econ-ark/FOSSProF/report.md

 1. **Replication Competitions** - Competitions where researchers are challenged to replicate the results of notable papers, which will provide a practical demonstration of the REMARK standard and incentivize adoption.
 2. **Tutorials and Workshops** - Target students and researchers to provide hands-on experience using our tools, demonstrating how to create reproducible research outputs and highlighting the advantages of open science.
-3. **Talks** - Engage with journal editors and data editors to seek feedback and collaboration to understand better how our project can streamline the review process, ensure reproducibility, and enhance the credibility of published research.
+3. **SCI-PASS Talks** - Engage with journal editors and data editors to seek feedback and collaboration to understand better how our project can streamline the review process, ensure reproducibility, and enhance the credibility of published research.

 % ## Lessons Learned